-The certified ICT product may include a patch management mechanism, as defined in Chapter 15, PATCH MANAGEMENT that was assessed within its certification: associated conditions shall then apply.
+The certified ICT product may include a patch management mechanism, as defined in Annex 15, PATCH MANAGEMENT which is for trial use, that was assessed within its certification: associated conditions shall then apply.

 Where the certified ICT product does not include such a patch management mechanism, the maintenance process described in Chapter 12, CONDITIONS FOR ISSUING, MAINTAINING, CONTINUING AND RENEWING CERTIFICATES and associated activities defined in Annex 11, ASSURANCE CONTINUITY shall be applied to verify the correctness of the changes made to cover the vulnerability, and to reissue any necessary updated certificate.